-The 2018 24 Hour Inspire will take place on 19-20 April 2018, in the Hicks Building at the University of Sheffield.
-All funds raised will be donated to Rotherham Hospice and Impact Living and you can donate here.
+The 2018 24 Hour Inspire took place on 19-20 April 2018, in the Hicks Building at the University of Sheffield.
+All funds raised will be donated to Rotherham Hospice and Impact Living and you can still donate here.

 The event is dedicated to Tim Richardson, who founded Inspiration for Life, and to Victoria Henshaw, a colleague from Urban Studies who died in 2014.

-This year we are also dedicating the 24 Hour Inspire to Sheffield alumna Dr Maryam Raftari, who is currently undergoing chemotherapy for ovarian cancer, with our love and support.
+This year’s 24 Hour Inspire was also dedicated to Sheffield alumna Dr Maryam Raftari, who is currently undergoing chemotherapy for ovarian cancer, with our love and support.

 See Maryam’s Story for more information.